andela-aonawale/TrailerStream/README.md

 Clone the sample app repository to your computer.
 Double click on TrailerStream.xcodeproj to launch XCode.
 Choose the application target and run!
-You should be greeted by the following

 ##Contributors
   * Ahmed Onawale